-In late 2013 we were invited by Boris Johnson, the Mayor of London to join his ‘Gold Club’ of outstanding schools.
-The Gold Club is an annual scheme to identify and celebrate those exceptional schools in London that are succeeding with all their pupils – but especially the most disadvantaged – in different contexts.
+In late 2013 we were invited by Boris Johnson, who was the Mayor of London to join his ‘Gold Club’ of outstanding schools.
+The Gold Club was an annual scheme to identify and celebrate those exceptional schools in London that are succeeding with all their pupils – but especially the most disadvantaged – in different contexts.

 The Mayor asked Loxford to apply to join the Gold Club scheme.
 As a key part of our membership of the Gold Club, alongside recognition from the Mayor and other schools, we are asked to share our good practice to help other schools to learn from our success.
 We have hosted several events at Loxford and at other schools where we have shared the outstanding work of our students and staff.